OrbiGenAI-Innovations-Lab/Maternity-Care-Modeling-Predicting-Pregnancy-Outcomes-and-Mode-of-Delivery/README.md

 | Zenodo - Reproductive Healthcare Data                             | [Link](https://zenodo.org/record/3904280)                                                             |

+## Data Preprocessing

+- Feature Engineering: Identifying the relevant features and extracting relevant features from the dataset that might contribute to better predictions.
+- Data Splitting: Splitting the dataset into training, validation, and test sets is crucial for evaluating the model's performance.
+- Normalization/Scaling: Normalizing and scaling the numerical features to ensure that they have the same range.

-## Models
+## Models Selection and Architecture

 List and briefly describe the machine learning and deep learning models you used in your project.
 Include any special considerations or hyperparameters.

-For example:
+- Logistic Regression/Random Forest

-- Logistic Regression
+- Regression Models
-- Convolutional Neural Network (CNN)
+- Neural Networks (CNN or RNN)
 - Predictive Modeling

+*Model Architecture:*

+The architecture of the model including the number of layers, activation functions, etc..

+## Model Training

+- Training separate models for each prediction task :
+  - pregnancy outcomes
+  - mode of delivery
+  - approx. date of delivery
+  - preeclampsia
+  - childbirth weight

+*Optimizing the hyperparameters using the validation set*

+- Ensemble Methods
+  - Stacking
+  - Bagging

+*Used to combine predictions from multiple models for improved accuracy*

 ## Installation

-Provide instructions on how to set up the project locally.
-Include any dependencies or libraries that need to be installed.
-For example:
+Instructions on how to set up the project locally.
+Including any dependencies or libraries that need to be installed.

 ```bash
 pip install -r requirements.txt
 ```

 ## Results

+- Evaluation Metrics Performance
+  - Accuracy, Precision, Recall, F1-score, MAE, MSE
+- Interpretability
+  - SHAP values, feature importance scores, and gradient-based methods to interpret model predictions, especially for healthcare applications where interpretability is crucial.

+## Deployment